collective/jquery.recurrenceinput.js/README.rst

 High priority:

 * Coverage running, and extend tests to 100%.
-* Add RDATE and EXDATE data to the human readable output.
+* Add RDATE and EXDATE data to the human readable output (at the moment the description of the recurrence doesn't include them).
-* Add the resulting dates in widget (maybe only in the read-only mode?).
+* The list of occurrences should be shown in the field itself, and not just in the popup (possibly just in read-only mode?)
-* Refresh the occurrence list when you have changed the recurrence.
+* The occurrence list should be refreshed when you have changed the recurrence rules.
+A refresh-button might be enough, but doing it automatically would be cool too.

 Medium priority: